ppy/osu-wiki/wiki/Game_Modifiers/Hidden/en.md

 In [osu!taiko](/wiki/Game_Modes/osu!taiko), the notes fade out at around halfway through the screen, requiring players to remember the timing and colour.
 However, sliders and dendens still cross the full timeline and do not fade out (with the condition that the denden has no approach circle to indicate whenit times out.

-On beatmaps with high overall difficulty, the Hiddenmod is used by experienced players to increase score instead of the [Hard Rock (HR)](/wiki/Game_Modififers/Hard_Rock) because HR occasinally makes the timing window too small.
+On beatmaps with high overall difficulty, the Hidden mod is used by experienced players to increase score instead of the [Hard Rock (HR)](/wiki/Game_Modififers/Hard_Rock) mod because HR occasinally makes the timing window too small.

 Unlike osu!standard, the Hidden mod is typically regarded as much harder to read or "get used-to" due to requiring th eplayer to memorize which color comes next.